ValerianWeiss/IoT-Monitor/README.md

 ## How to build and run

 ### Required things
-To build the project you have to install the following things
+To build the project you have to install the following things.
 * `java jdk` to build and run the Spring Boot application
 * `gradle` to build the Spring Boot app (I'm using version 4.6).
 * `npm` to build and run the Vue application.